ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t [OPTIONS] COMMAND [ARGS]...
 ```

-We have built g3t on git, so many commands behave similarly to git with some key differences.These differences will be outlined for each step in the submission process.
+We have built g3t on git, so many commands behave similarly to git with some key differences.
+These differences will be outlined for each step in the submission process.

 ## 1. Upload Data to a Newly Approved Project

 The first use case we will cover is how to add data to a new project on the ACED-IDP.

 !!!note
-    For the following examples, we will use the `aced` program with a project called `myproject` and a `aced` g3t profile.
+ For the following examples, we will use the `aced` program with a project called `myproject` and an `aced` g3t profile.

 ### Check Project Permissions